1125.00P Financial Need Review Procedure

 Medical and disability related expenses must be from the same tax year the income is calculated.

-The ‘Allowed Medical and Disability related Expenses is the total expense minus (.10) AGI and is used to reduce the consumer’s Total Resources or Spend Down.
+The ‘Allowed Medical and Disability Related Expenses is the total expense minus (.10) AGI and is used to reduce the participant’s total resources or spend down.

 Note: CaMS will automatically calculate .10 of AGI and subtract it from the Total Medical/Disability Expense.
 When using the individual’s Schedule A to document Total Medical/Disability Expenses, use the Line 4 amount and not the Line 7 to avoid deducting 10% twice.

 AGI + Assets = Total Resources

 Total Resources is the Spend Down amount.
 The amount the individual may be expected to contribute to some financial need based services.

 Note: The spend down and comparable benefits are different.
 The spend down and comparable benefits and services should be applied first before ACCES-VR funds.